-- Traditional Supervision Agents: Alisha Schneider, Daniel Benning, Jim Miller
+- Traditional Supervision Agents: Alisha Robasse, Daniel Benning, Jim Miller

 Individuals who have been assessed low risk will be required to have contact with their corrections agent quarterly.
 Clients assigned to Group Supervision are placed on a reporting track for the calendar year according to last name.
 The agent meets individually with each client to review court orders, discuss any issues, and make necessary referrals to community-based programs.

-- Group Supervision Agents: Mark Rolloff, Alisha Schneider, Savanna Johnson, Shannon Suderman
+- Group Supervision Agents: Mark Rolloff, Alisha Robasse, Savanna Johnson, Shannon Suderman